2012160085/smuggler/README.md

 # Tool for hiding data in PNG images

-You can hide files in PNG pixels.
+It splits a file and hides it in insignificant bits of PNG images.